 Instructions

-- Begin by prepping an 8x8 pan with parchment paper.
-You want the parchment paper to go up the sides, so it is easy to remove the fudge.
+- Begin by prepping an 8x8 pan with parchment paper covering the bottom of the pan and up the sides, so it is easy to remove the fudge.
+Use scissors to slice a slit into the parchment paper on each corner, so it fits well.

-- Plop in the peanut butter and stir until combined.
+- Plop in the peanut butter and stir to combine.

 - As soon as it is mixed in well, pour it into the 8x8 pan.
 Use a spoon to gently spread the mixture around into the corners.